sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-torch.md

 8. Once connected, have a look at the Bluetooth LED on the RTK device.
 You should see the LED turn solid.
 You’re connected!

 9. Now put the device outside with a clear view of the sky.
 GNSS doesn’t work indoors or near windows.
-Press the SW Maps icon in the top left corner of the home screen and select **Bluetooth GNSS**.
-Within about 30 seconds you should see 10 or more satellites in view (SIV) (Figure 7).
+Press the SW Maps icon in the top left corner of the home screen and select **GNSS Status**.
+Within about 30 seconds you should see 10 or more satellites in view (SIV) (Figure 6).
 More SIV is better.
 We regularly see 30 or more SIV.
 The horizontal positional accuracy (HPA) will start at around 10 meters and begin to decrease.
 The lower the HPA the more accurate your position.
 This accuracy is around 2m in normal mode.

     ![RTK GNSS Status Window](<img/QuickStart/SparkFun Torch - SW Maps GNSS Status SIV Small.png>)

-    *Figure 7*
+    *Figure 6*

 You can now use your RTK device to measure points with good (meter) accuracy.
 If you need extreme accuracy (down to 8mm) continue reading the [RTK Crash Course](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/intro/#rtk-crash-course).